 So in this time of uncertainty, hate and bitterness how do we as Christians respond?
 How do we act that will leave a positive example and enduring legacy to our children and grandchildren, and also our countries regardless of how we voted and what our opinions are of the outcome?
 How can we glorify God despite the turmoil we see?

-In the clip below, Pastor Tony Evans on 13th November reflects on the election result and its aftermath.
-He clearly addresses the Biblical view on elections, Who is ultimately in control, how we as Christians should respond, even if we don’t like the result, and how we should live our lives regardless of who is in government.
+Tony Evans Reflects on the Election Outcome and Aftermath.
+In this link, Pastor Tony Evans on 13th November clearly addresses the Biblical view on elections, Who is ultimately in control, how we as Christians should respond, even if we don’t like the result, and how we should live our lives regardless of who is in government.
 His address is to the people of America, but the Biblical principles he teaches are the same, no matter which country you reside in.

 What a powerful, positive and hopeful message!